tinkerbell/tinkerbell.org/content/concepts/_index.md

           - /statedir:/statedir
 ```

-A template comprises Tasks, which are executed in a sequential manner.
+A template is comprised of _tasks_, which are executed sequentially, in the order in which they are declared.
-A task can consits multiple Actions.
+A task may consist of multiple _actions_.
-As can be in the above example, a task supports volumes and environment variables.
+As shown in the above example, a task supports volumes and environment variables.
-The volumes and environment variables defined for a particular task level are inherited by each action in that particular task.
+The volumes and environment variables defined for a particular task are inherited by each action in that particular task.

 It is important to note that an action can also have its own volumes and environment variables.
 Therefore, any entry at an action will overwrite the value defined at the task level.